Chapter 10:

 Amala’s piercing purple eyes showed little relent with their powerful gaze, frightening the already shaken teen.
 “Let’s just drop the subject for now…look, isn’t that where you live?”
 Nicolaus interjected.
 The cul-de-sac was coming into view.
 Several smaller homes rounded the street, with a smattering of leafless trees in a gray forest outlining that.
 One large and well-kept home, with a car parking in the driveway, stood out amongst the other ordinary residences.

-That long blonde hair, the unmistakably slender frame, and looks that hadn’t changed in years; the wind carrying his voice to her ears, brought a visceral flashback!
-Her blood ran cold; each and every vein in her body felt like they’d opened up to draw in frigid air!
-Lasting no more than a second, every thought was playing back at the speed of light, just hearing him speak, she was sure, without a doubt in mind!
+That long blonde hair, unmistakably slender frame, and looks that hadn’t changed in years; the wind carrying his voice to her ears, brought a visceral flashback!
+Her blood ran cold; each and every vein in her body flared open to draw in frigid air!
+Lasting less than a second, every thought played back at the speed of light!
+Just hearing him speak, Amala was sure, there was zero doubt in her mind!
 “Hurry now, Harper.
 Your mother is waiting for us inside.”

 “Mister…no!
 Calvin Wolf!”
 He turned to see Amala Singh landing in the road behind him!
 Calvin Wolf looked at the small woman utterly baffled!

 “What’s going on Dad…?”
-The second he laid eyes on Amala, he scanned her mind and knew what she was about to say!
-(No!
-No!
-No!
+The second he laid eyes on Amala; scanning her mind, Harper knew what she was about to say!
+(Fuck!
+Fuck!
+Fuck!
 Stop it!)
 He attempted to intercept her, screaming words into her head!
 Everything from, leave, fear, run, flight, escape, incorrect, liar, false, mistaken, irrational, idiotic, and wrong, were being forced into the girl’s head!

 “Agh!”
 The sensation of swelling caused Amala’s head to pound in agony!
-She squeezed her temples in pain while falling to one knee, trying to fight off growing discomfort!
+She squeezed her temples in pain while falling to one knee, fighting growing discomfort!
 Harper believed it was working, but the pain shot back to him as well!

 (Fuck…why does my head hurt?
-I…is she fighting back?!)
-Amala rose back up just as Vergil and Nicolaus ran!
-They had successfully landed in the woods, unseen, and rushed over just in time for a revelation to be dropped like a bomb in a sleepy suburban town.
+I…is she pushing back?!)
+Amala rose back up just as Vergil and Nicolaus ran up!
+They had successfully landed unseen in the woods, then rushed over just in time for a revelation to drop like a bomb into a sleepy suburban town.

-“Calvin Wolf, it’s me.
-Amala Singh.
-If you want to keep pretending like you didn’t abuse me and my friends…then go right the fuck the ahead, but at least tell that lie right here, right now, in front of your son; to my face!”
+“Calvin Wolf, it’s me!
+Amala Singh!
+If you want to keep pretending like you didn’t abuse me and my friends…then go right the ahead, but at least tell that lie right here, right now, in front of your son; to my face!”

 End of Chapter 10